 Many of these tags are available in a Tamperproof design and can also be paired with visual ID tags with the matching 15-digit EID number printed on the visual tag as well.

 Please take a look at our Electronic Tags page for more information on the various types of electronic tags available.

 Depending on one's intended use, readers can range from simple hand-held devices to complex multi-panel systems that can automatically capture EID tags as they pass through the reading field.

-There are several types of hand-held paddle and stick readers available for portable operation from several different manufacturers.
-The read range on the various models of reader can vary from a few inches to 18 inches, partially dependent on external factors and quality of tag device.
-Some of these models allow for Bluetooth capabilities, eliminating the need to be tethered to a computer for downloading information.
+There are several types of hand-held stick readers available for portable operation from several different manufacturers.
+The read range on the various models of reader can vary from a few inches to 18 inches for low-frequency tags, partially dependent on external factors and quality of tag device.
+Most of these models allow for Bluetooth capabilities, eliminating the need to be tethered to a computer for downloading information.
 Some will store the information within the reader for later download to the computer program.